Syphilis Toolkit for Healthcare Providers

 - Gay, bisexual or other men who have sex with men (MSM)

-- Pregnant women – By law , pregnant women must be tested at first visit and at 28 weeks of pregnancy
+- Pregnant women – By law , pregnant women must be tested at first visit and at 28 weeks of pregnancy and at delivery.
+Download Pregnancy Syphilis Screening and Treatment Guide.

-- Patients who use ‘dating’ or ‘hookup’ apps like Jack’d, Grindr, Adam4Adam, etc. for sex may be at higher risk for STIs
+- Patients who use ‘dating’ or ‘hookup’ apps like Jack’d, Grindr, Adam4Adam, etc. for sex may be at higher risk for STIs.

 What healthcare providers can do